RADIO BROADCASTING FOR THE BLIND OR PRINT IMPAIRED IN L.A.

 The American Council of the Blind (ACB) was founded in 1961 but many of its state affiliates and local chapters have a history that can be traced back to the 1880s.
 Since its inception, ACB and its affiliates have been at the forefront of the creation of policies that have shaped the opportunities that are now available to people with disabilities in our country.
 ACB has also effectively collaborated with Vision Rehabilitation Service providers to develop the principles and values that should be at the heart of providing adjustment and placement services to people who are blind.

-• FOR ADDITIONAL INFO ABOUT THE AMERICAN COUNCIL OF THE BLIND CLICK HERE
+ADDITIONAL INFO ABOUT THE ACB ADP PROJECT CLICK HERE